List of Donkey Kong characters: Swanky Kong

 After Crocodile Isle is destroyed in Donkey Kong Country 2, Swanky runs "Swanky's Sideshow" in the Northern Kremisphere of Donkey Kong Country 3: Dixie Kong's Double Trouble!.
 Swanky gives Bear Coins and Banana Bunches as rewards for winning.
 In Donkey Kong Country 2, he wears a blue oversized jacket and has an afro hair style.
 In Donkey Kong Country 3, he wears a white long-sleeved shirt, a gold vest, a bowler hat, black pants, black and white shoes, and has a diamond-topped cane.

 In the Game Boy Advance version of Donkey Kong Country 2, Swanky's role remains the same except that he now has Candy as his assistant.
 Upon completing all of his quizzes, Swanky will reward the player with a photo of himself to add to the scrapbook.
 In the GBA version of Donkey Kong Country 3 (his last appearance), Swanky sports his Donkey Kong Country 2 look and now runs "Swanky's Dash", a virtual reality game where stars are collected as Dixie (as Kiddy is too young to play).
 If enough stars are collected, Swanky will give the player Bear Coins, Banana Bunches, and Extra Life Balloons.
 Swanky Kong, like Candy Kong, has never been a playable character.
+Also, he has not made any physical appearances in games not developed by Rare, the other two being Kiddy Kong and Chunky Kong.
 His relationship to the Kong Family is unknown.

+He also makes a brief cameo appearance in The Super Mario Bros.
+Movie, where he is caught in a go-kart crash caused by a banana peel and presumably dies.

 Orangutans

 Manky Kong

 In Donkey Kong Country, enemy orangutans known as Manky Kong appear.
 They attack the protagonists by throwing barrels.
-The game's manual describes the Manky Kongs as "Kong reject orangutans."
+The game's manual describes the Manky Kongs as "Kong reject orangutans".